Type: LCS(L)(3)-1 Class Landing Craft Support (Large)(Mark 3)

 Vallejo, CA 94592

-The LCSs, known as the Mighty Midgets, saw combat at Iwo Jima, Okinawa, Philippines, Borneo, China and the Cccupation of Japan.
+The LCSs, known as the Mighty Midgets, saw combat at Iwo Jima, Okinawa, Philippines, Borneo, China, and the Occupation of Japan.
 Twenty-six of the LCSs were either sunk or damaged.
-The LCSs had the greatest firepower per ton than any ship ever build for the U.S. Navy.
+The LCSs had the greatest firepower per ton than any ship ever built for the U.S. Navy.
 Although they had no names, just numbers, the LCSs distinguished themselves in battle.
 LCSs earned Presidential Unit Citations and Navy Unit Citations.
 Lt.
 Richard M. McCool, the Commanding Officer of USS LCS(L)(3)122 was the recipient of the Congressional Medal of Honor.
-Many of their crews were awarded Silver Stars, Bronce Stars, Commendation Medals, Navy and Marine Corps Medals, and Purple Hearts.
+Many of their crews were awarded Silver Stars, Bronze Stars, Commendation Medals, Navy and Marine Corps Medals, and Purple Hearts.